 Currently: 1,980 (with spaces)

-Perennial fruit production in Florida has historically been citrus, but the introduction of citrus greening has encouraged growers to diversity.
-Conventional and organic citrus farmers have started to grow peach (Prunus persica) cultivars bred at the University of Florida on land previously planted to citrus.
+Perennial fruit production in Florida has historically been citrus, but the introduction of citrus greening has encouraged growers to diversify.
+Conventional and organic citrus farmers are beginning to repurpose citrus orchards to grow peach (Prunus persica) tree cultivars bred at the University of Florida.
 Organic sales are increasing, but high insect pest and/or pathogen activity in the southeastern US has lowered marketable yield for organic peach growers due to a lack of effective organically-approved integrated pest and disease management options.
 A pilot project conducted by Clemson University researchers demonstrated that manually bagged peaches increased marketable yield in South Carolina.
 My PhD research program includes three projects designed to help Florida perennial fruit growers: bagging to reduce organic peach insect and pathogen injury; peach fruit quality under different colored light conditions; and cover crop growth and residue degradation rates.

 In collaboration with a certified organic grower in central Florida, an on-farm trial to assess the impacts of bagging organic peaches began in 2018.
 Past research has provided mixed results regarding an increased anthocyanin content of fruit when grown in light filtered by different colors and a second complimentary one-year project will assess peach quality when grown in colored bags.
-Bagging is a labor intensive process with offsetting expenses and accordingly, a financial assessment will be conducted before providing recommendations.
-Cover crops improve water and soil quality and a third project that evaluates growth and release of nutrients from cover crops grown in perennial orchards will be initiated in 2019.
-These results will provide perennial fruit growers with additional pest and disease management tools as well as nutrient management options that improve water and soil quality and effectively, albeit partially, fertilize perennial fruit trees with nutrients created insitu.
+In addition to helping farmers reduce injury to their peaches we plant to investigate the role of cover crops in improving water and soil quality and in nutrient release in perennial orchards.
+Bagging is a labor intensive process and introducing cover crop systems increases production costs but before providing any recommendation a financial assessment will be conducted.
+Our goal is to provide perennial fruit growers with additional pest and disease management strategies and nutrient management options to improve the quality of their peaches and the quality of their land.

 Career plans (3,500 w/spaces)